noelalfaro/eventfull-data-dashboard/readme.md

 # Web Development Project 6 - Seatfull Data Dashboard

-Submitted by: Noel Alfaro
-This is a web app built using react and uses the Seatgeek API to showcase different events across the United States.
-The user can search through events by their different venues and click any specific event to view more information about it.
+This is a web app built using React.js and uses the Seatgeek API to showcase popular events across the United States.
+The user can search through events by their different performers and click any specific event to view more information about it such as the prices.
+The Recharts JS library helps chart the lowest prices of the top 20 most popular events.
 The site also uses react-router-dom to accomplish the navigation.
-Using the recharts npm package, the site charts the most popular upcoming events by state as well

 Time spent: ~8 hours spent in total